zinefer/lets-encrypt-azure/Readme.md

 The storage account is used to store the metadata and configuration for the renewal process (inside container `letsencrypt`).

-If the function was deployed successfully you can run it once manually (using the provided http function `execute`).
+If the function was deployed successfully you can run it once manually (using the provided http function `execute` **Note** that it only accepts POST requests).
 The storage account should then contain a container `letsencrypt` with a `config/sample.json` file (both will be automatically created by the function call if they don't exist yet).

 The file contains comments and you should be able to add your own web apps and domains quite easily based on them.